 3. More enhanced access and connectivity to a wider community

 Smartphones are getting cheaper and so are 3G, 4G, and soon-to-be 5G services.
-But due to poor connectivity and lack of local language content in the remote areas of the country, vast potential markets remain largely untapped.
-Providing good quality, easily accessible digital content in the local dialects of the people in these areas is bound to enhance connectivity.
+But, due to poor connectivity and lack of local language content in the remote areas of the country, vast potential markets remain largely untapped.
+Providing good quality, easily accessible digital content in the local dialects of the people in these areas is therefore bound to enhance connectivity.

 Research has proven time and again that the influence and scope of e-commerce in tier-II and tier-III cities is immense.
 For businesses looking to make a foray into these potential markets, taking the language plunge the digital way is a prerequisite, especially through popular social media platforms.